-The energy from those first two records - Blue Album and Pinkerton - was an angst-fuelled power-punch that hasn’t been seen since.
+The energy from those first two records—Blue Album and Pinkerton—was an angst-fueled power-punch that hasn’t been seen since.
 They're probably the last truly great things the group ever did.
 I mean, I would be lying if I said anything from Raditude could speak to me on the same level as “Across The Sea” does when I’m exiling myself in my room and feeling like an abject loser.
 That’s the reason why this “lost” record is paramount to the Weezer story.
-Listening to it is enough to rid Hurley, Make Believe and Raditude from existence.
+Listening to it is enough to rid Hurley, Make Believe, and Raditude from existence.

 The story focused on a very specific theme.
-In 2126 the spaceship Betsy II – taken from the name of Weezer’s first tour bus, Betsy – would embark on a galaxy-wide mission.
-“The whole thing was really an analogy for taking off, going out on the road and up the charts with a rock band,” Rivers told Rolling Stone, in their 15 November 2007 issue, “which is what was happening to me at the time I was writing this and feeling like I was lost in space."
+In 2126 the spaceship Betsy II—taken from the name of Weezer’s first tour bus, Betsy—would embark on a galaxy-wide mission.
+“The whole thing was really an analogy for taking off, going out on the road and up the charts with a rock band,” Rivers told Rolling Stone in the November 15, 2007 issue, “which is what was happening to me at the time I was writing this and feeling like I was lost in space."

 Rivers had been writing the record while hospitalised for months after extensive leg surgery, and as the painkillers wore off, he found the idea of a science fiction rock opera “too whimsical” - which is a shame because it’s not; it’s fucking rad.
 In 1995, after enrolling at Harvard, Rivers changed the concept of the album from space rock to the Madame Butterfly-influenced theme that permeates Pinkerton.
 Songs From The Black Hole was abandoned.